coiby/WuGroup/installing_lammps.md

 >atom_style full is part of the MOLECULE package, which you didn't install. when you compile from the git repo, no packages are installed by default.

-You can run `/home/coiby/lammps/src/lmp_mpi -h` to get a list of atom style,
+You can run `/home/coiby/lammps/src/lmp_mpi -h` to get a list of atom styles,
 ```
 * Atom styles: